 Here are the default rules that govern which transactions a New Relic agent traces:

-- Over the minute-long harvest cycle, all transactions that violate the threshold (either four times your Apdex T value or a specific number of seconds) are added to a pool of transactions.
+- Over the minute-long harvest cycle, all transactions that breach the threshold (either four times your Apdex T value or a specific number of seconds) are added to a pool of transactions.

 - At the end of that minute, the New Relic agent selects the slowest transaction in that pool and performs a transaction trace on it.

 - If one transaction is frequently traced, some agents will select other transactions to give a more diverse sampling.

 If you don't see traces in your account, it's possible that no transactions meet the necessary criteria.
 In this situation, you can adjust transaction trace settings to ensure some transactions will be traced.